Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 The Bottom Line

 The resume matters.
-But the form data matters more.
-Every minute you spend verifying and correcting Workday's auto-filled fields is a minute spent making yourself visible to recruiter searches.
-Every field you leave blank or incorrect is a search result you will never appear in.
+The form data matters too.
+Every minute you spend verifying Workday's auto-filled fields is a minute spent making sure the system has a complete, accurate version of your qualifications.

-The candidates who succeed with Workday are not the ones with the most creative resumes.
-They are the ones who understand that Workday is a database, and who take the time to make sure their data is complete, accurate, and searchable.
+The candidates who handle Workday well are not the ones with the most elaborate resumes.
+They are the ones who submit clean documents, complete the fields carefully, and make the structured profile match the resume.

 Frequently Asked Questions